Mr. Peter Gianulis reports

 About Allegiant Gold Ltd.

-Allegiant owns 100 per cent of 10 highly prospective gold projects in the United States, six of which are located in the mining-friendly jurisdiction of Nevada.
+Allegiant owns 100 per cent of 10 highly prospective gold projects in the U.S., six of which are located in the mining-friendly jurisdiction of Nevada.
 Four of Allegiant's projects are farmed out, providing for cost reductions and cash flow.
-Allegiant's flagship, district-scale Eastside project hosts a large and expanding gold resource and is located in an area of excellent infrastructure.
-Preliminary metallurgical testing indicates that both oxide gold mineralization and sulphide gold mineralization at Eastside are amenable to heap leaching.
+Allegiant's flagship, district-scale Eastside project hosts a large and expanding gold resource, and is located in an area of excellent infrastructure.
+Preliminary metallurgical testing indicates that both oxide and sulphide gold mineralization at Eastside is amenable to heap leaching.